31 COMMON CAR PROBLEMS & ISSUES

-Whether it\'s repeated cold weather sucking the juice out of your car\'s battery or you\'re using it to power something else, dead batteries are one of the most common and easiest things to troubleshoot when it comes to car problems.
-If the battery\'s juice is just depleted, simply using some jumper cables to jump-start your vehicle should resolve the issue.
-If your battery isn\'t holding a charge anymore, new batteries cost around $150 and are fairly easy to install yourself.
+Whether it's repeated cold weather sucking the juice out of your car's battery or you're using it to power something else, dead batteries are one of the most common and easiest things to troubleshoot when it comes to car problems.
+If the battery's juice is depleted, simply using some jumper cables to jump-start your vehicle should resolve the issue.
+If your battery isn't charging anymore, new batteries cost around $150 and are relatively easy to install.
 Most car batteries last about four years on average but can last for up to seven.
-Most mechanics, auto service centers and specialty automotive stores will check your battery free of charge to assess it upon request and help you determine if you need a new one.
+Most mechanics, auto service centers, and specialty automotive stores will check your battery free of charge to assess it upon request and help you determine if you need a new one.
 Otherwise, you may learn of a dead battery the hard way when your car won't turn over.

 6. Faulty Water Pump

-In order to prevent your engine from overheating, the water pump is a crucial component.
+To prevent your engine from overheating, the water pump is a crucial component.
 It's located below the timing belt and it runs off of the engine's drive belt.
-But if it's not working correctly, then coolant isn't being properly distributed throughout the vehicle, which can lead to an overheating engine and eventually total engine failure.
+But if it's not working correctly, coolant isn't being adequately distributed throughout the vehicle, leading to an overheating engine and eventually total engine failure.
 Water pumps typically cost several hundred dollars to repair.

 7. Clogged Filters

-If the air filter on your vehicle is clogged, it's not just going to impact the air quality inside your vehicle.
-It's also going to hurt your fuel economy by causing your engine to work harder, thereby putting more strain on your engine overall.
-Air filters are one of the easiest vehicle components to change out, especially when you consider the consequences of ignoring them and the impact it could have on fuel economy and vehicle life.
+If the air filter on your vehicle is clogged, it will not just impact the air quality inside your vehicle.
+It will also hurt your fuel economy by causing your engine to work harder, putting more strain on it overall.
+Air filters are one of the most accessible vehicle components to change out, especially considering the consequences of ignoring them and the impact they could have on fuel economy and vehicle life.
 Most car air filters need to be changed every 15,000 to 30,000 miles.
-Some signs that your air filter needs a change include reduced horsepower, strange engine noises or a misfiring engine.
+Some signs that your air filter needs a change include reduced horsepower, strange engine noises, or a misfiring engine.

 8. Overheating Engine

 Chances are you've been driving down the road before and spotted a vehicle pulled off on the shoulder with steam billowing out from underneath its hood.
-They've likely pulled over because their engine overheated, which occurs when the engine can\'t cool properly.
+They've likely pulled over because their engine overheated, which occurs when it can't cool properly.
 So, what causes an overheated engine?
 There are many causes, like a leak in the cooling system.
-Or a leak in the radiator, hoses, gaskets or engine housing.
+Or a leak in the radiator, hoses, gaskets, or engine housing.
 If your car's engine is overheating, it's imperative to get to the bottom of things immediately so you can continue to drive your car as you need to without issue.
 So, if the temperature gauge is abnormally ticking up on your dashboard, take note and act promptly.

 9. Catalytic Converter Issues

 This crucial exhaust emissions device helps reduce the pollutants that are coming out of your tailpipe.
-But these components are prone to a couple of issues.
+However, these components are prone to a couple of issues.
 One, they can become clogged, which often leads to engine overheating.
-And two, catalytic converter theft is common, as these components contain several valuable metals, such as copper, nickel, iron and manganese.
+Second, catalytic converter theft is common as these components contain several valuable metals, such as copper, nickel, iron, and manganese.
 Catalytic converter repair and replacement is costly and can range anywhere from$300 to $3,000 considering parts and labor.

 10. Spark Plug Problems

-Spark plugs are some of the simplest, yet most important, components of the engine.
-They work to ignite the fuel-air mixture in the engine cylinders to essentially ensure the vehicle's engine can turn over properly.
+Spark plugs are some of the engine's most straightforward yet essential components.
+They work to ignite the fuel-air mixture in the engine cylinders to ensure the vehicle's engine can turn over properly.
 Then, after the vehicle is started, the spark plugs still play a role in keeping the air-fuel mixture ignited.
 However, like all automotive components, spark plugs have a shelf life.
 Usually, they need to be changed out every 30,000 miles.
 How do you know if your spark plugs need to be changed?
-There are several signs to keep a lookout for, including hard starting, engine misfiring, poor fuel economy, poor acceleration, or vibrations when idling.
-The good news is that having your spark plugs replaced is largely a DIY task, and if you're not comfortable doing it yourself, it's usually a routine, affordable service at repair centers.
+There are several signs to look for hard starting, engine misfiring, poor fuel economy, poor acceleration, or vibrations when idling.
+The good news is that replacing your spark plugs is essentially a DIY task.
+If you're uncomfortable doing it yourself, it's usually a routine, affordable service at repair centers.

-In more dire spark plug scenarios, you may need to replace the wiring.
-That's because the carbon fiber wires that they're made from break down over time and separate, so even with new spark plugs, performance may be a bit off.
+You may need to replace the wiring in more dire spark plug scenarios.
+That's because the carbon fiber wires they're made from break down over time and separate so that performance may be a bit off even with new spark plugs.
 Wire replacement tends to run a few hundred dollars.

 11. Steering Issues

 It's not hard to realize whether there's a steering issue with your vehicle, as it's pretty obvious.
-Some common steering issues include vibrations while driving, difficulty turning the wheel, a loose steering wheel, strange noises while driving or the vehicle seemingly pulling to one side as you're driving.
-If you're experiencing any of these issues, be sure to have your vehicle serviced right away.
-Any issue that impacts steering poses a major risk to your safety and the safety of other drivers on the road.
+Some common steering issues include vibrations while driving, difficulty turning the wheel, a loose steering wheel, strange noises, or the vehicle seemingly pulling to one side as you're driving.
+If you're experiencing any of these issues, have your vehicle serviced immediately.
+Any issue that impacts steering poses a significant risk to your safety and the safety of other drivers on the road.
 In some cases, steering issues may be nothing more than poorly inflated tires.
 In other situations, they could be caused by suspension problems.